Poyters/hf4a/README.md

 ## TODO

 - [ ] Support polish language
-- [ ] Rocket positiion
+- [ ] Responsive design for mobile devices
 - [ ] Rocket fuel
+- [ ] Heromis chits

 ## Found an issue?

-Just send me an e-mail explaining the problem, I will try to fix it as soon as possible.
+Just send me an e-mail _(business@poyters.pl)_ explaining the problem, I will try to fix it as soon as possible.